UnbloktTechnology/nexeraid-examples/kyc_example/README.md

 2. The Access Token call is provided by the endpoint in [src/pages/api/access_token](src/pages/api/access_token.tsx)

-3. The SDK of KYC Client is initialized in [src/features/client/KYCFlow.tsx](src/features/kyc/KYCFlow.tsx)
+3. The SDK of Identity Client is initialized in [src/features/client/IdentityFlow.tsx](src/features/identity/IdentityFlow.tsx)

-4. The KYC Client binding button is placed on [src/features/kyc/Client.tsx](src/features/kyc/Client.tsx)
+4. The Identity Client binding button is placed on [src/features/identity/Client.tsx](src/features/identity/Client.tsx)